ElektraInitiative/libelektra/src/plugins/fstab/README.md

 The biggest issue is that you can't change or delete existing entries.
 All entries you set will be appended to the other filesystems.

-So if you get the filesystems and change the type of the filesystem of the rootfs and set it again the resulting fstab will be like:
+So if you get the filesystems and change the type of the file system of the rootfs and set it again the resulting fstab will be like:

     /dev/sda6       /               ext3>----   >----defaults,errors=remount-ro 0 1